wkurzius/textbook-notes/envision-algebra-2/6-1-key-features-of-exponential-functions.md

 Over a four-year period, the population of an area grew at a rate of $1.3\%$ each year.
 The population in the initial year was $4.6$ million.

 Rather than write all those zeros, we'll keep things in the millions.
-This means our initial value is $4.6$, so that's our $a$.
-Easy enough.
+This means our initial value $a$ is $4.6$, which will increase by $1.3\%$ every year.

 The trickier part is the base.
-The increase was $1.3\%$ or $0.013$, but that is *not* our base.
+The increase is $1.3\%$ or $0.013$, but that is *not* our base.
 What you have to keep in mind when multiplying is that ${100\%=1}$, and multiplying by $1$ does nothing.
 Multiplying by more than $1$ leads to an increase, and less than $1$ is a decrease.
 That's why the base has the effect it does on the shape of the graph.

 So, most problems will have you adjust from $100\%$.
 Our population increased by $1.3\%$ each year, meaning our base is $100\%+1.3\%$, or what was there to begin with plus $1.3\%$ more.